seungkilee-cs/spektra/README.md

 Now, at this point in my audio hobby, I have to add the caveat that I believe a well-engineered 256kbps audio file is effectively indistinguishable from a 16-bit/48kHz FLAC.
 Nonetheless, the past experiences of buying the fake FLAC files, or the whole ordeal with Tidal and MQA formats and debunking by GoldenSound, still left me with a lingering distrust of online audio vendors.

 Old habits die hard, and even when purchasing from trusted platforms like Qobuz, I usually validate that the files truly contain the claimed high fidelity audio data.
-Tools like [Spek](https://spek.cc) have been invaluable in this regard, but their unavailability on certain platforms like Linux at times, along with the requirement for needing to have the executable installed on your machine led to cumbersome experiences in my rituals of audio data validations.
+Tools like [Spek](https://spek.cc) have been invaluable in this regard, but the requirement for needing to have the executable installed on your machine led to cumbersome experiences in my rituals of audio data validations.
 This made me long for a lightweight, cross-platform analyzer accessible anytime.

 So naturally, this led to the idea behind Spektra: a lightweight, client-side, static web based audio spectrum analyzer, designed for universal accessibility and ease of use.
 The idea was to create a trustworthy tool that anyone can use without the hassle of installation or OS limitations.